Yakima County assistance programs.

 A non-profit known as Neighborhood Health operates in both Sunnyside Washington as well as Yakima.
 Phone 509-837-8200.

 A few of the primary food banks in the county are listed below.
 However there are a few dozen other distribution centers and charities in the region that can help meet nutritional needs.
-Groceries, fruits, vegetables, baby formula and more may be provided.
-More on Yakima food banks.
+Groceries, fruits, vegetables, baby formula and more may be provided by soup kitchens or food pantries.
+More on Yakima free food banks.

 Grandview Seventh-Day Adventist Community Services - Provides free food and the possibility of clothing to members of the community in need.
 Phone (509) 882 - 7919